SIMEXP/airoh-template/README.md

 _why don't you have a cup of relaxing jasmin tea?_

 This repository provides a minimal, modular, and **fully reproducible** template for scientific workflows.
-Built on the [`invoke`](https://www.pyinvoke.org/) task runner and containerization (Docker or Apptainer), it lets you go from clean clone to output figures with just a few commands.
+Built on the [`invoke`](https://www.pyinvoke.org/) task runner, [datalad](https://www.datalad.org/) for data management as well as containerization tools (Docker or Apptainer), it lets you go from clean clone to output figures with just a few commands.

 ⚠️ **Status**: This template is in its early days.
 Expect rapid iteration and changes.
 > ✨ TL;DR: